 If you find that your dog is diagnosed with hip dysplasia then there are a few ways you can help them to live with it.
 It’s super important that you also invest the correct equipment for your pup in order to reduce any pain or discomfort as much as possible.

-In mild cases, it’s great to get hold an orthopedic bed that will provide extra support for your dog’s joints whilst they sleep.
+In mild cases, it’s great to get hold of an orthopedic bed that will provide extra support for your dog’s joints whilst they sleep.
 Finding the right bed can be a difficult task so I have written a complete review on comparing the 2 best beds for goldens with hip dysplasia.

 Just below are a few braces to look at if you find that you are in need of providing your dog with aid for walking.
-Be sure to check out each of them carefully as they all have their own benefits to what they are specifically going to be used for.

 Is this fixable?
 If so How?